-The chair/dean shall call a meeting of the Promotion and Tenure Review Committee to initiate discussion of the request.
+All of the following must be completed no later than October 15: The department chair or dean shall call a meeting of the Promotion and Tenure Review Committee to initiate discussion of the request.
 After each member of the Promotion and Tenure Review Committee critiques the portfolio and each performance criterion, the faculty member's performance shall be reviewed, discussed, and evaluated by the Promotion and Tenure Review Committee.
 This review shall be conducted in a manner that allows for input from non-tenured colleagues, students, alumni, and administrative information from the department chair.
-After completion of the review, a poll by secret ballot of the Promotion and Tenure Review Committee will be taken to determine whether a recommendation for the granting of tenure will be made.
-A simple majority rule shall prevail.
-The Promotion and Tenure Review Committee shall then send the portfolio, the committee's vote, and their recommendation to grant or to deny to the department chair.
+After completion of the review, a poll by secret ballot of the Promotion and Tenure Review Committee will be taken to determine whether a recommendation for the granting of tenure and/or promotion will be made.
+Committee members shall not be permitted to abstain.
+A simple majority vote shall prevail.
+The committee will continue deliberations until a majority decision has been reached.
+The chair of the Promotion and Tenure Committee will write a narrative evaluation of the applicant's performance on each performance criterion in the form of a letter.
+The narrative evaluation letter must be approved by a majority vote of the whole Promotion and Tenure Review Committee.
+The Promotion and Tenure Review Committee shall then send the portfolio with the committee's vote (numerical count), the narrative evaluation letter, and their recommendation to grant or to deny to the department chair.
+The committee chair also writes a letter to the applicant informing him/her of the committee's recommendation to grant or deny tenure/promotion.
+The recommendation letter is separate from the narrative evaluation letter.
+The narrative evaluation letter will be inserted into the portfolio but will not be made available for review by the candidate until the optional withdrawal period following the VPAA's recommendation.
 All ballots are to be retained by the chair of the Promotion and Tenure Review Committee until a final decision is reached concerning the request.
 The ballots shall then be destroyed.